How to create credentials for Google APIs

 Select project on GCP

-And then select “Task Automation” project from the list:
+And then select the newly created project from the list:

 Select the newly created project